 - XI.
 Plagiarism, American Historical Association (AHA), by Michael Rawson, University of Wisconsin at Madison

+- XII.
+How to Write a Comparative Analysis, by Kerry Walk, Harvard University Writing Center

 - XIII.
-How to Write a Comparative Analysis, Kerry Walk, Harvard University

-- XIV.
 Field-Specific Study Guides by Heather Tompkins, Librarian, History Dept Library Resources Adviser & Liaison